What Is Pneumonia?

 Who Is at Risk for Developing Pneumonia?

-- drug abuse: This includes excessive alcohol consumption and smoking.
+abuse increases risk.
+This includes excessive alcohol consumption

 What Are the Symptoms of Pneumonia?

 The general symptoms of bacterial pneumonia can develop quickly